-District Pre-school (Nursery (New Admission) Pre-primary/KG (New Admission) Class-I (New Admission) No. of seats for No. of No. of No. of EWS/DG(No. of seats for EWS/DG(No. of seats for EWS/DG seats for 25% of seats for 25% of seats for 25% of t General total seats General total seats General total seats category for non category for non category for non Name of Total No. out of minority Total No. out of minority Total No. out of minority SI.No.
-School ID the School of Seats total seats school) of Seats total seats school) of Seats total seats school)
+District Pre-school Pre-school/Nursery (New Admission) Admission) Pre-prima Pre-primary/KG (New Admission) dmission) Cass Class-I (New Admirgiog) iop)

+No. of No. of No. of seats for seats for seats for No of EWS/DG( No. of No. of LWS/DG( No. of EWS/DG( seats for 25% of seats for 25% of 35% of seats for 25% of General total seats General General total scats General General total seats category for non category for non category for non Name of Name of Total No. ont of minority Total No. out of minority minority Total No. ont of minority SI.No.
+School ID the School of Seats total seats Ol loc the School of Seats total seats of Seats school) of Seats total seats school) of Seats total seats total seats school)